tweiss9/Sort-Spotify-Playlist/README.md

 This project is a web application that allows you to sort your Spotify playlist by release date, album name, and artist name.
 You can also create a new playlist or update an existing one with the sorted tracks.

-Watch the walkthrough video here:
+Watch the walkthrough Youtube video by clicking on the picture below:

 [![Spotify Playlist](readme-pictures/spotify-thumbnail.png)](https://www.youtube.com/watch?v=wrim0mVI4ow "Spotify Playlist")